Justinvd0203/Schiphol-Assignment-V3/README.md

 ### Analyse and return batch data

-The ideal option is to split the dataframe into multiple windows, perform the aggregation and then union/join back together.
+The ideal option is to split the dataframe into multiple windows, perform the aggregation and then union/join back together within the Stream.
 However this caused the issue where multiple aggregations are not supported with streaming DataFrames.
-To solve this I used `foreachBatch()` within the writestream where I could perform multiple aggregations and save the data to a directory (This might not be the ideal option, but it worked).
+To work around this I used `foreachBatch()` within the writestream where I could perform multiple aggregations and save the data to a directory (This might not be the ideal option, but it worked).

-The results from this is that each batch of data produces a csv file in the output directory, for example adding a second .csv file in the input directory results into a "batch1.csv" file in the output directory.
+The results from this is that each batch of data produces a csv file in the output directory, for example adding a second .csv file in the input directory results into a "batch1.csv" file in the output directory next to the already existing batch0.csv

 It is also possible ofcourse to save every window analysis to a unique file, however I did not go for that option due to me overloading the output directory.

-I tested this concept and it gave the following results:
+I tested my method multiple times and it gave the following results:

 ![Image of window + interval testing](/images/Window_test.png)